3DStreet/3dstreet-docs/docs/key-features/ar-ready-export.md

   * Sharing capabilities for collaborative visualization
   * Available on iOS and Android devices

+* **Known Issues**:
+  * Aero uses a legacy glTF importer that may cause compatibility issues with some 3DStreet models.

 ### inCitu

 inCitu is an AR platform specifically designed for urban planning and community engagement.